 Eliminate Administrative Overhead

-AWS manages the ongoing operations and underlying infrastructure needed to reliability run and scale your message queues.
-SQS lets you eliminate the complexity and administrative overhead associated with managing dedicated message-oriented middleware (MoM) and associated infrastructure.
+AWS manages all ongoing operations and underlying infrastructure needed to provide a highly available and scalable message queuing service.
 With SQS, there is no upfront cost, no need to acquire, install, and configure messaging software, and no time-consuming build-out and maintenance of supporting infrastructure.
-With SQS, queues are dynamically created and scale automatically so you can build and grow applications quickly - and efficiently.
+SQS queues are dynamically created and scale automatically so you can build and grow applications quickly and efficiently.

-You can use Amazon SQS to transmit any volume of data, at any level of throughput, without losing messages or requiring other services to be available.
+Use Amazon SQS to transmit any volume of data, at any level of throughput, without losing messages or requiring other services to be available.
 SQS lets you decouple application components so that they run and fail independently, increasing the overall fault tolerance of the system.
-Any component of a distributed application can store messages in an SQS queue.
-Multiple copies of every message is stored redundantly across multiple availability zones so that they are available whenever applications need them.
-Message delivery is at least once with standard queues, and exactly once with FIFO queues.
+Multiple copies of every message are stored redundantly across multiple availability zones so that they are available whenever needed.

 Keep Sensitive Data Secure

 You can use Amazon SQS to exchange sensitive data between applications using server-side encryption (SSE) to encrypt each message body.
 Amazon SQS SSE integration with AWS Key Management Service (KMS) allows you to centrally manage the keys that protect SQS messages along with keys that protect your other AWS resources.
 AWS KMS logs every use of your encryption keys to AWS CloudTrail to help meet your regulatory and compliance needs.